 I was outside the library when I heard a crash then piercing screams and old-man groans — drama and panic before a fine civic institution.
-A fine fall day.
+A splendid fall day.

 What happened was this: A woman is pushing an elderly man in one of those mini-wheelchairs, officially called transport chairs, when the conveyance hits a large uneven crack in the concrete, spins around and flips over.

 The man, who’s attached to an oxygen tank, falls backward in the chair, landing on his back and bonking his head on the ground.
 There he is, stuck on his back, knees airborne, moaning.
 His elbows appear to have gotten the worst of it, and they are scraped and bloody.

 Screaming and swearing, the woman, doughy and Weeble-shaped, tries to help him up, loses her balance, and falls on top of him, squishing the poor guy.

 The woman, brassy and braying, tries to get up and falls on her ass on the concrete.
 She is screaming and cussing.
 I try to help her up but she’s having none of it.